Fueling the Fighter: A Complete Guide to Boxing Nutrition & Recovery

 Hydration Strategies for Boxers: How Much and What to Drink

-• Drink 125–150 % of sweat loss after workouts (weigh yourself before & after).
+• Rehydrate with 125–150 % of sweat loss (weigh before/after sessions).

 Boxer in hand wraps drinking water while resting on ring ropes in a gritty gym, with text overlay “Hydration = Power” to emphasize performance benefits.

-For fluid calculators and homemade sports‑drink recipes, see:
+For fluid calculators and homemade sports-drink recipes, see: Coming soon: Hydration Strategies for Boxers (stay tuned!)

 Recovery Fundamentals: Sleep & Rest for Boxers